taehyounpark/queryosity/README.md

 auto cut_2ldf_wwcr = cut_2ldf.filter<cut>("wwcr")(mll > mll_cut);  // 2ldf/cr
 auto cut_2lsf_wwcr = cut_2lsf.filter<cut>("wwcr")(mll > mll_cut);  // 2lsf/cr
 ```

-The decision (pass/fail and weight value) of each selection is lazily evaluated based on for an entry only if all upstream selections have passed and when neede (see counters below).

 ## 3. Counting entries
 ### 3.1 Booking counters and accessing their results